How the Leading Edge Energy Tender process works

 Simply renewing a contract can cost businesses thousands of dollars, which is why we always encourage clients to issue a new call for tenders, rather than just signing up with their existing retailer again.

-You are not obligated to accept any of the offers we present and you are charged nothing regardless of decision.
+You are not obligated to accept any of the offers we present and you are charged nothing regardless of your decision.

 You can also drop us an email at info@leadingedgeenergy.com.au and we’ll get in touch with you.